blewis49/ISLR/README.md

-# An Introduction to Statistical Learning `ISLR`
+# An Introduction to Statistical Learning

-This repo documents lab work done in R using the ISLR text (2017)
+This repo documents lab work done in R using the `ISLR` text (2017)